nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The lesson index must be a valid index number shown in the lesson list of the student.

+* When editing homework, all existing pieces of homework of the lesson will be removed and replaced with the pieces of homework specified.<br>
+  e.g. `ledit 2 1 hw/As2` will erase the lesson's original pieces of homework and replace it with the new homework `As2`.

-* You can delete all homework of a lesson by typing `hw/` without any arguments.<br>
+* You can delete all homework of a lesson by typing `hw/` without any arguments.
+If you add other pieces of homework along with `hw/`, `hw/` will be interpreted as a homework with an empty description.<br>
   e.g. `ledit 2 1 hw/` will remove all existing homework pieces from the 1st lesson of the 2nd student in the displayed list.

 * You cannot change the lesson's type (i.e. recurring and makeup).